TikhonJelvis/RL-book/chapter8/chapter8.md

  $$V_0^*((0,\alpha_0,P_0,\beta_0-x^*,D\cup D')) = V_0^*((0, \alpha_0, P_0, \beta_0, D))$$
  This Pricing principle is known as the principle of *Indifference Pricing*.
 The hedging strategy at time $t$ (for all $0 \leq t < T$) is given by the Optimal Policy $\pi_t^* : \mathcal{S}_t \rightarrow \mathcal{A}_t$

+## Key Takeaways from this Chapter

+* The concepts of Arbitrage, Completeness and Risk-Neutral Probability Measure.
+* The two fundamental theorems of Asset Pricing.
+* Pricing of derivatives in a complete market in two equivalent ways: A) Based on construction of a replicating portfolio, and B) Based on riskless rate-discounted expectation in the risk-neutral probability measure.
+* Optimal Exercise of American Options (and it's generalization to Optimal Stopping problems) cast as an MDP Control problem.
+* Pricing and Hedging of Derivatives in an Incomplete (real-world) Market cast as an MDP Control problem.